microsoft/AzureTRE/docs/tre-admins/registering-templates.md

-# Registering Workspace Templates
+# Registering Templates

-To deploy a new type of Workspace, we need to register a Workspace Template using the API.
+To enable users to deploy Workspaces, Workspace Services or User Resources, we need to register their Templates using the API.

 ## Porter Bundles

+Templates are envapsulated in [Porter](https://porter.sh) bundles.
 Porter bundles can either be registered interactively using the Swagger UI or automatically using the utility script (useful in CI/CD scenarios).
 The script is provided at `/devops/scripts/publish_register_bundle.sh`.

 The script can also be used to generate the payload required by the API without actually calling the API.
 The script carries out the following actions: